keanbayneslow/keanbayneslow/README.md

 🚀 Unlocking New Frontiers: Transitioning Careers with Front-End Web Development & UI/UX Skills 🎨✨

-- 🔭 I'm currently enrolled in a Frontend BootCamp with Academy Xi in Sydney, Australia.
+- 🔭 I'm currently enrolled in a Front-End BootCamp with Academy Xi in Sydney, Australia.

 - 🌱 Learning React and Angular - Projects to follow soon (watch this space).